rodja/cross-copy/README.md

 # cross copy

-this simple web app (http://cross-copy.net) simplifies copy and paste between different devices.
-Backend is written in node.js and there is also a commandline tool for sending and receiving texts.
+This web app http://cross-copy.net attacs the problem when you need to copy and paste between different devices.
+The backend is written in node.js.
+There is also a commandline tool for sending and receiving texts when working on a server.